Connectslide121/contact-book-live-demo/README.md

 ## Usage

-To start the development environment, first make sure you start the backend, then run the following command:
+To start the development server, run the following command:

 ```bash
 ng serve